hurtigruten/enzo/README.md

 * **--config** (Optional, if not set the full cache will be refreshed.
 Point it to one of the json files in the config folder)
 * **--host** (Optional.
 Set it to "remote" if you are executing from your local computer)

-From your favorite command line run: ```deno run -A singleRun.ts``` for a full cache refresh To cache a partial set of the cache: ```deno run -A singleRun.ts --config=".\configs\partialCache.json"``` pointing to to the path of the relevant cache set
+From your favorite command line run: ```deno run -A singleRun.ts``` for a full cache refresh.

+To cache a partial set of the cache: ```deno run -A singleRun.ts --config=".\configs\partialCache.json"``` pointing to to the path of the relevant cache set.

-To cache a single port combination: ```deno run -A cacheSingleSailing.ts --fromPort=USH --toPort=USH``` assigning the ports as appropriate
+To cache a single port combination: ```deno run -A cacheSingleSailing.ts --fromPort=USH --toPort=USH``` assigning the ports as appropriate.

 # Recommended Production settings